Jack Griffin: Career

 Griffin is the recipient of numerous honors and awards.
 He is a member of the AAF Advertising Hall of Achievement and received its Jack Avrett Award for industry and community service.
 He has also been recognized as Publishing Executive of the Year by Advertising Age.

+Jack and his wife, Pamela, live on Nantucket and in Boston.
+Jack has completed several marathons and triathlons and plays competitive ice hockey.
+He is an avid fisherman, a US Coast Guard licensed boat captain, and an amateur guitarist.